 Four Steps to Help Your Employees During a Catastrophe

-Here are four basic planning steps to help your employees through a crisis — be it a Hurricane Katrina, a Superstorm Sandy, a tornado, an earthquake, or another unforeseen event.
+Here are four basic planning steps to help your employees through a crisis — be it a hurricane, a tornado, an earthquake, or another unforeseen event.

 - Help employees become personally prepared.
 Start now by providing education about personal preparation during a natural disaster.
 There’s ample free information available from the federal government and local communities.
-Let employees know where they can access it.
-And be sure to make it readily available in break rooms or online.
+Let employees know where they can access it online or through other means.
 You can also invite organizations like the Red Cross to come in during business hours to discuss preparedness with employees.

 - Help employees prepare when a storm is forecast.
-Provide website links or literature about preparing their homes for disasters.
+Provide website links or literature about how employees can prepare their homes for disasters.
 Make sure weather updates are readily available at work.
 Consider giving employees time off to prepare homes and families.
 By taking these steps, you can reassure employees that their families are safe, helping them to stay focused at work.